 Q: How do you request the appointment of a conciliation officer?

 A: The applicant must complete the Request for Appointment of Conciliation Officer form and forward it to Dispute Resolution Services

-Q: What if the YRDSB or D16 OSSTF cannot reach agreement in conciliation?
+Q: What if the parties cannot reach agreement in conciliation?

 A: The conciliation officer informs the Ontario Minister of Labour that a collective agreement was unable to be effected.
-The minister would then generally issue a notice informing the D16 OSSTF and YRDSB that he or she "does not consider it advisable to appoint a conciliation board" (section 21(b) of the act).
-This notice is known colloquially as the "no board".
+The minister would then generally issue a notice informing the negotiating parties (centrally, the Union and OPSBA; locally, D16 OSSTF and YRDSB) that he or she "does not consider it advisable to appoint a conciliation board".
+This notice is known colloquially as the "no board" report.
 [Conciliation boards are exceedingly rare.
 They have not been appointed in recent years.]

-Q: What further assistance is available to the bargaining parties after a "no board" gets issued?
+Q: What further assistance is available to the bargaining parties after a "no board" report is issued?

 Q: What is a strike?